Client

 REI 60 / 90 / 120

-Comparison for a typical new municipal children’s group / kindergarten building
+Comparison for a typical new municipal daycare / kindergarten building

 Key advantages of modular LGSF construction for municipalities

-Construction takes place next to the existing kindergarten operation.
-No dust, no long construction noise, no risk to children.
+Construction takes place next to an operating kindergarten.
+No dust, no long-term construction noise, no risk to children.
 This is practically impossible with traditional masonry construction involving excavators and concrete mixers.

 Speed of drawing EU subsidies

 Subsidies from the National Recovery Plan have a time limit.
-Those who fail to complete the project on time will not receive funds.
+Those who fail to complete on time do not receive funding.
 Modular construction dramatically shortens the risky period between decision and commissioning.

 Controlled quality in the production hall

-A large part of the construction takes place indoors under constant conditions.
+A large part of the construction takes place in a covered space with constant conditions.
 No material damage from rain, no inaccuracies caused by winter or heat.
 Craftsmen work under ideal conditions.

 Fewer craftsmen, higher productivity